cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 ## Light client daemon (LCD)

-A **light client**, compared to a full node, tracks only pieces of certain information of a blockchain.
+A **light client**, compared to a full node, tracks only pieces of certain information on a blockchain.
 Light clients do not track the entire state of a blockchain and also do not contain every transaction/block of a chain.

-In the Tendermint consensus, the light client protocol allows clients to benefit from the same degree of security as full nodes do, while bandwith requirements are minimized.
+In the Tendermint consensus, the light client protocol allows clients to benefit from the same degree of security as full nodes do, while bandwidth requirements are minimized.
 A client can receive cryptographic proofs for blockchain states and transactions without having to sync all blocks or even their headers.

 <HighlightBox type="tip">

-Take a look at [Light Clients in Tendermint Consensus](https://blog.cosmos.network/light-clients-in-tendermint-consensus-1237cfbda104) by Ethan Frey to discover more on how light clients are used in the Tendermint consensus.
+Take a look at [Light Clients in Tendermint Consensus](https://blog.cosmos.network/light-clients-in-tendermint-consensus-1237cfbda104) by Ethan Frey to discover more about how light clients are used in the Tendermint consensus.

 </HighlightBox>

 Therefore, light clients are also vital for the Inter-Blockchain Communication (IBC) Protocol to track information such as timestamps, root hash, and the next validator set hash.
 This saves space and increases efficiency for state update processing.

-The **light client daemon (LCD)** is also a HTTP 1.1 server exposed by the Cosmos SDK.
+The **light client daemon (LCD)** is also an HTTP1.1 server exposed by the Cosmos SDK.
 Its default port is `1317`.
-It exposes a REST API for the chain - a _representational state transfer application programming interface_, in short REST API, is an application programming interface that allows for the interaction with a RESTful web service.
+It exposes a REST API for the chain - a _representational state transfer application programming interface_, in short, REST API, is an application programming interface that allows for the interaction with a RESTful web service.
 Traditionally, every query was re-implemented for LCD and behind the scene routed to RPC.

 <ExpansionPanel title="Why is it called light client daemon?">